floyd871/prometheus_oracle_exporter/README.md

 *TOOK VERY LONG, BE CAREFUL (Put the Metrics below in a separate Scrape-Config):
 - oracledb_tablerows (Number of Rows in Tables)
+- oracledb_tablebytes (Bytes used by Table)
+- oracledb_indexbytes (Bytes used by Indexes of associated Table)
-- oracledb_tablebytes (Bytes used by Table and associated Indexes and LOB Segments)
+- oracledb_lobbytes (Bytes used by Lobs of associated Table)

 The Oracle Alertlog file is scanned and the metrics are exposed as a gauge metric with a total occurence of the specific ORA.